 - Ensure that when the ball is passed to the target player, the team immediately and quickly create width and length to make the pitch as big as possible as quickly as possible

 - Encourage players to think about the timing of their movement to create space.
 The earlier the better

 - As the ball is passed, can the players change positions and create space.

 - Can the players communicate, both verbally and with body language as the players move into space.

 Check out a more in depth discussion of the progression here.

 Remember the KISS formula when coaching, especially for FA Level 1 and FA Level 2 – Keep It Simple Stupid

 Shortly we will be posting the third article in this series – the second progression – so check back soon to check it out!

 Grassrootscoaching.com have now made the coaches chalkboard available for FREE.
-It’s an online design tool that very simply helps you plan your practical FA Level 2, FA Level 2, and UEFA B soccer coaching sessions.
+It’s an online design tool that very simply helps you plan your practical FA Level 2, FA Level 2, and UEFA B football coaching sessions.
 To register click here.
 Or learn more about what the coaches chalkboard can offer you.